 Visit the most well-known war museums and wreckage sites in this Falklands War Battlefields itinerary.
 See the fallen aircraft remains and tour various memorials erected in honor of lost residents.
 Drive past mine fields still fenced off, and learn about the 1982 war history that so many residents still recall with clarity.
 See the amazing wildlife including penguins and sea birds as you visit the remote Falkland Islands.

-Arrive Mount Pleasant Airport early afternoon, transfer by private vehicle to Darwin, a drive of approximately 35 minutes.
+Arrive at Mount Pleasant Airport early afternoon, and transfer by private vehicle to Malvina House Hotel

 After breakfast, transfer by Falkland Islands Government Air Service (FIGAS) 8-seater Britten Norman Islander aircraft to Pebble Island, where you'll spend the next two days.
 Pebble Island was the site of one of the most dramatic events of the Falklands War; a British Raid on the Argentine-occupied airstrip.
 You can see wrecked aircraft and land on the same original airstrip.
 Other memorials to the HMS Coventry and a crashed Argentine Learjet can also be seen.